project-trident/trident-build/TrueOS-build-setupguide.md

 1. (trueos repository): *stand/lua/brand-[distro].lua* (copy/modify the *brand-trueos.lua* file)
 2. (trueos repository): *stand/lua/logo-[distro].lua* (copy/modify one of the other *logo-*.lua* files)
 3. (trueos repository): Add the new files to the list in *stand/lua/Makefile*
-4. (overlay file): Add the following entries or to /boot/loader.conf.local (you may need to create this file):
+4. (overlay file): Add the following entries to /boot/loader.conf.local (you may need to create this file):
 ```
 loader_brand="[distro]"
 loader_logo="[distro]"